CorFrederickx/BM25-on-Dutch/README.md

 # BM25-on-Dutch

 This repository contains the code and data for the master’s thesis:
-**"BM25 Across the Language Barrier (Comparing Lexical Retrieval Performance on English and Dutch Legal Texts)"**
+**"BM25 Across the Language Barrier: Comparing Lexical Retrieval Performance on English and Dutch Legal Texts"**

 Despite its age, BM25 remains a strong baseline in information retrieval.
-This thesis investigates its performance in Dutch, using synthetic queries on the parallel legal corpus [MultiEURLEX](https://huggingface.co/datasets/coastalcph/multi_eurlex).
-We find that BM25 performs comparably in Dutch and English when lexical alignment between queries and documents is preserved, but performance drops significantly when using machine-translated queries.
+This thesis explores its performance on Dutch compared to English, using synthetic queries generated for the parallel legal corpus [MultiEURLEX](https://huggingface.co/datasets/coastalcph/multi_eurlex).
+The experiment is repeated with machine-translated versions of these queries.
+We find that BM25 performs similarly in Dutch and English when lexical alignment between queries and documents is preserved.

 ---